Corruption in India: Black money

-Income Tax officials raided multiple branches of Axis Bank and found bank officials involved in acts of money laundering.

-Business and corruption

-Public servants have very wide discretionary powers offering the opportunity to extort undue payments from companies and ordinary citizens.
-The awarding of public contracts is notoriously corrupt, especially at the state level.
-Scandals involving high-level politicians have highlighted the payment of kickbacks in the healthcare, IT and military sectors.
-The deterioration of the overall efficiency of the government, protection of property rights, ethics and corruption as well as undue influence on government and judicial decisions has resulted in a more difficult situation for business environment.
+Stock market manipulation

+The Indian stock exchanges, the Bombay Stock Exchange and the National Stock Exchange, have been rocked by several high-profile market manipulation scandals.
+At times, the Securities and Exchange Board of India (SEBI) has barred various individuals and entities from trading on the exchanges for stock manipulation, especially in illiquid small-cap and penny stocks.

 Judiciary

 According to Transparency International, judicial corruption in India is attributable to factors such as "delays in the disposal of cases, shortage of judges and complex procedures, all of which are exacerbated by a preponderance of new laws".
-Over the years there have been numerous allegations against judges, and in 2011 Soumitra Sen, a former judge at the Kolkata High Court became the first judge in India to be impeached by the Rajya Sabha, (Upper House of the Indian Parliament) for misappropriation of funds.
+Over the years there have been numerous allegations against judges, and in 2011 Soumitra Sen, a former judge at the Calcutta High Court became the first judge in India to be impeached by the Rajya Sabha, (Upper House of the Indian Parliament) for misappropriation of funds.

 Anti-corruption initiatives

 Right to Information Act

-The 2005 Right to Information Act required government officials to provide information requested by citizens or face punitive action, as well as the computerisation of services and the establishment of vigilance commissions.
+The 2005 Right to Information Act required government officials to provide the information requested by citizens or face punitive action, as well as the computerisation of services and the establishment of vigilance commissions.
 This has considerably reduced corruption and opened up avenues to redress grievances.

 Right to Public Services laws

-Right to Public Services legislation, which has been enacted in 19 states of India, guarantee time bound delivery of services for various public services rendered by the government to citizen and provides mechanisms for punishing the errant public servant who is deficient in providing the service stipulated under the statute.
-Right to Service legislation is meant to reduce corruption among the government officials and to increase transparency and public accountability.
+Right to Public Services legislation, which has been enacted in 19 states of India, guarantees time-bound delivery of services for various public services rendered by the government to citizens and provides mechanisms for punishing the errant public servant who is deficient in providing the service stipulated under the statute.
+Right to Service legislation is meant to reduce corruption among government officials and to increase transparency and public accountability.